Self-Similarity in Geometry, Algebra and Arithmetic: Unification results and conjectures

 \subsection{Prospects of self-similarity in arithmetic geometry}

-Our main theorems are extensions of Siegel's and Falting's theorems on finiteness of integral points, which are special cases of our general Diophantine conjecture.
-Here is our version of Siegel's theorem:

-\begin{thm} Let $X$ be an affine irreducible curve defined over a number field $K$ and let $F\subset \mathbb{A}^n(\bar K)$ denote an arithmetic fractal in the affine ambient space of $X$.
-If genus of $X$ is $\geq 1$, then $X(K)\cap F$ is finite. \end{thm}

-Our version of Faltings' theorem is as follows: \begin{thm} Let $A$ be an abelian variety defined over a number field.
-Let $W$ be an affine open subset of $A$ and $F$ be an arithmetic fractal contained in $\mathbb{A}^n(\bar K)\supset W(\bar K)$ where $K$ is a number field.
-Then $F\cap W(K)$ is finite. \end{thm}

-Extension of Siegel's theorem is proved using the following strong version of Roth's theorem [Ra]:
+Extension of Siegel's theorem is proved using the following strong version of Roth's theorem [Ra3]:

-\begin{thm} Fix a number-field $K$ and $\sigma :K\hookrightarrow \Cplx$ a complex embedding.
-Let $V$ be a smooth projective algebraic variety defined over $K$ and let $L$ be an ample line-bundle on $V$.
+\begin{thm} (Fractal version of Roth's thereom on diopphantine approximation) Fix a finitely generated field of characteristic zero $K$ and $\sigma :K\hookrightarrow \Cplx$ a complex embedding.
+Let $V$ be a smooth projective algebraic variety defined over $K$ and let $L$ be an very ample line-bundle on $V$.
 Denote the arithmetic height function associated to the line-bundle $L$ by $h_L$.
 Suppose $F\subset V(K)$ is a fractal subset with respect to finitely many height-increasing self-endomorphisms $\phi_i:V\to V$ defined over $K$ such that for all $i$ we have